m5vnv4sjvtc/automated-robustness-supplementary/README.md

 ```

 We also have additional constraints for each relation consistent with our implementation such as
-reads-from should relate a read to a write, session order should exist between all events in a particular session
+reads-from should relate a read and a write or that session order should exist between all events in a particular session.
-and so on.

 Given this SMT encoding, a satisfiable model for this instance of formulas represents a possible program execution.
 For example, a simple example would be represented as - #TODO insert graph